 Before coming to MSU, I was a postdoctoral researcher at the Laboratoire de Sciences Cognitives et Psycholinguistique, a CNRS lab, at the École Normale Supérieure in Paris.
 Before that, I was a postdoctoral fellow at the Language, Logic and Cognition Center at the Hebrew University of Jerusalem.
 I completed my PhD in linguistics at McGill University.

-Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
+Apart from linguistics, I enjoy tinkering with Linux, lifting things, and brewing beer.
 You can read about some of that stuff here.

 The source code and license for the content of this website are available on GitHub.